LesRevenants/SLEW/lib/mysql-connector-java-5.1.46/README.txt

 259

- If such an object file uses only numerical parameters, data
+ If such an x file uses only numerical parameters, data

 260